Frequently Asked Questions

 Can I use your mods in a modpack?

-See the Permissions Overview for information on how my Minecraft Java Edition and Project Zomboid mods can be used and redistributed.
+For anything beyond that, see the Permissions Overview for information on how my Minecraft Java Edition and Project Zomboid mods can be used and redistributed.

 Mod Ideas and Feature Requests